NIGMS/Metagenomics-Analysis-of-Biofilm-Microbiome/README.md

 In the Environment tab, Select the Debian 10 operating system and Custom container under environment.
 A new field will appear that says 'Docker container image'.
 Type in the following path to the Docker container `us-east4-docker.pkg.dev/nih-cl-shared-resources/nigms-sandbox/metagenomic-pipeline@sha256:2777ea8afbcd0f632ae7f04ebeb3a8ed21775fa3c6e9ba529046ba422bc8aaa7`

-Make sure to click the Enable Idle Shutdown button in the Machine type tab as shown in the screenshot below.
+Make sure to click the **Enable Idle Shutdown** button in the Machine type tab as shown in the screenshot below.
 Finally, select the appropriate hardware in the Machine type tab.
 For this module we recommend the **n1-standard-8** notebook instance with 8 vCPUs, 30 GB RAM.

 ![Enable Idle Shutdown](images/Enable_auto_shutdown.png)

-Now you can click CREATE.
+Now you can click **CREATE**.

 After creating your Vertex AI notebook from custom Docker image metagenomic-pipeline: